awslabs/aws-security-assessment-solution/README.md

 We have developed an inexpensive, easy to deploy, secure, and fast solution to provide our customers with a security assessment report.
 These reports are generated using the open source project [Prowler](https://github.com/prowler-cloud/prowler).
 Prowler performs point in time security assessment based on AWS best practices and can help quickly identify any potential risk areas in a customer’s deployed environment.
 If you are interested in conducting these assessments on a continuous basis, AWS recommends enabling Security Hub’s [Foundational Security Best Practices standard](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp.html).
 If you are interested in integrating your Prowler assessment results with Security Hub, you can follow the instructions in the [Prowler Documentation](https://docs.prowler.cloud/en/latest/tutorials/aws/securityhub/).

 >Note: Prowler is not an AWS owned solution.
 Customers should independently review Prowler before running this solution.
 Any dependencies associated with Prowler should be kept up to date.
-This solution installs the latest version available from pip package installer.
+This solution installs a pinned version of Prowler (currently 5.41.0) from the pip package installer, so that a change to Prowler's output format cannot break a scan without warning.
+To move to a newer release, edit the `pip3 install prowler==` line in `2-sat2-codebuild-prowler.yaml`.

 📕 For more in depth step-by-step instructions, visit module 2 in the [SHIP Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/3bd6e4da-265a-4c79-ab47-639b7ef23c9d/en-US/20-satv2).